SignScene: Visual Sign Grounding for Mapless Navigation

-\textbf{\repr{} rendering.} This process renders $\mapfull$ into an abstract, simplified map centred on the sign (\figref{fig:atom}).
-Given a specific sign of interest, we rotate $\mapfull$ to align with the sign's coordinate frame, then project it to 2D.
-We create the implicit path polygon by projecting the pointcloud on a 2D gridmap and extracting the simplified border contour.
-We apply the heuristic that discrete paths are likely to appear as convex protrusions on this polygon.
-To represent such paths, we sample points on the piecewise-convex segments of the polygon and annotate them with letters.
-For each object $o_i \in \mathbb{O}$, we project the 3D bounding box to 2D, and annotate it as a rectangle with a text label specifying semantic class and instance identifier.

-\subsection{Constructing \repr{}}
+\subsection{Constructing \method{}}

-RGB observations, $\obs$, and odometry, $u_t$, are used to construct \repr{}'s underlying 3D map.
-To obtain depth $\depth$ for estimating 3D geometry, we apply a monocular depth estimation model to RGB observations.
-We use these inputs to estimate the three key types of scene elements in \repr{}:
+$\mapfull$ is built online from incoming RGB observations, $\obs$, and odometry, $\odom$~(\figref{fig:atom}(a)).
+3D geometry is estimated by applying monocular depth estimation to RGB inputs.
+We use these inputs to infer the key scene elements in $\mapfull$, \ie{} navigational signs, navigational structures and traversable area.

 \textbf{Navigational signs.} We detect, segment, and temporally fuse navigational signs across an input RGB-D sequence to estimate each sign’s 3D location and orientation.
 For signs observed from a viewpoint suitable for parsing with VLMs, we extract their semantic content $\navcues$ and associate it with the corresponding fused sign instance.
-A viewpoint is considered suitable if the sign is within a distance threshold $\tau_{\text{dist}}$ of the robot and it s surface normal $n_s$ is aligned with the robot’s viewing direction within an angular threshold $\tau_{\text{angle}}$.
+A viewpoint is considered suitable if the sign is within a distance threshold $\tau_{\text{dist}}$ of the robot and its surface normal $n_s$ is aligned with the robot’s viewing direction within an angular threshold $\tau_{\text{angle}}$.
 We empirically determine these thresholds through tests with VLMs including GPT-5 and Gemini-2.5-Pro.

 Sign detection and segmentation are performed independently for each image $I_t$.
 We prompt an open-set object detector with the query ``signs'' to obtain bounding boxes, which are used to prompt SAM2~\cite{ravi2025iclr} for masks $\signmask$.
 Using the corresponding depth image $\depth$, we extract 3D point cloud segments $\depthseg$ for each detected sign using $\signmask$, estimate their centroids and surface normals, and cluster detections across time based on similarity in centroids and normals.
 Normals are estimated using the plane fitting method of \cite{zhou2018arxiv}.